elunna/nerfhack-changelog/README.md

 ## QUALITY OF LIFE FEATURES

 * Chaotics do not get alignment penalties for angering, attacking, or killing peacefuls (xnh)
-* Don't livelog events in explore mode
 * Running and traveling no longer pushes boulders (xnh)
 * When traveling, engravings on graves will not be stopped on or considered 'interesting'
-* Launchers don't count as weapons for the 'hit with a wielded weapon' conduct
 * Stop occupations when the hero is caught in a poison gas cloud

 ### STREAMLINED IDENTIFICATION FEATURES